-From collaborations with artists in Bangkok, Thailand to commissioned work from São Paulo, Brazil Chris Valentine has the world at his finger tips.
-Before his artwork started to ship all over the world, Chris’ obsession with illustration started when he first copied Alberto Uderzo’s The Adventures Of Astérix at a young age.
-This trend formed the basis of Chris’ anatomy as an artist as he later drew mock-up album covers of his favourite bands – which eventually lead to him illustrating the album covers of the German band Annisokay.
+From collaborations with artists in Bangkok, Thailand, to commissioned work from São Paulo, Brazil, Chris Valentine has the world at his fingertips.
+His obsession with illustration started when he first copied Albert Uderzo’s The Adventures of Asterix at a young age.
+This trend formed the basis of Chris’s anatomy as an artist as he later drew mock-up album covers of his favourite bands which eventually led to him illustrating the album covers of the German band Annisokay.

 To Chris social media has its downfalls, though.
-Artists often over-step that invisible moral boundary and turn their self-promotion into narcissism.
-This in itself removes from their art and the work starts to lose its intended purpose.
-As Chris puts it, “our gifts were given to us to serve and help others… I’m not exactly sure how that would play out in the art world yet, but I think it’s a good starting point.”
+Artists often overstep an invisible moral boundary and allow their self-promotion to become narcissism.
+This, in itself, detracts from their art and the work starts to lose its intended purpose.
+As Chris puts it: “Our gifts were given to us to serve and help others… I’m not exactly sure how that would play out in the art world yet, but I think it’s a good starting point.”

 By Shawn Greyling